Morningside Heights Real Estate Market Trends

 What is the median sale price and median price per sq ft in Morningside Heights?

-The median home sale price in Morningside Heights as of August was $720K, down 34.5% year-over-year.
-A total of 30 assets were sold, representing a 30.4% growth compared to August last year.
-The median price per square foot was $900, a -39.5% YoY change.
-In August, the median home sale price in Manhattan was $998K.
+The median home sale price in Morningside Heights as of December was $1.3M, up 42% year-over-year.
+A total of 14 assets were sold, representing only a 0% difference year-over-year.
+In December, the median price per square foot was $1,697, a -1.4% YoY change.
+The median home sale price in Manhattan was $1.1M.

 Morningside Heights Median Sale Price